RowenWitt/Job-Finder/README.md

 ## Known Defects

+- Rotating proxies is annoying because many proxies are very slow -- time to scrape one page went from ~10 seconds to ~10 minutes.
+Implementing a proxy getter/checker to only use fast proxies.

 - Entire app structure is heavily reliant upon try/except, which is not the same thing as clean code

 - Currently takes about 10 seconds to scrape a page on my machine, probably not ideal